 3 National Communication sectors are in accordance with international reporting guidelines from the United Nations Framework Convention on Climate Change (UNFCCC).
-Descriptions of each sector are available on page 16 of the annual greenhouse gas statistics report.
+Descriptions of each sector are available in the annual greenhouse gas statistics report.

 4 The Analysts sub group was a sub group of the future generations working group.
 Its main aim was to ensure that relevant data was available for the NI GHG inventory estimates and projections.
-A form of the group is likely to be revised under the Green Growth Strategy to further consider policies to address climate change.
+The form of this group may be revised as more recently a Technical Advisory Group has been set-up to advise and consider policies and initiatives under the Climate Action Plan.